HomeDev Guide

 }

-This code adds a "Page image" property letting you link an image to the page, either through drag-and-drop, or by selecting from the asset folder structure.
+This code adds a "Page image" property, linking an image to the page through drag-and-drop or selecting from the asset folder structure.

 Add a controller for the rendering of the test page.